Revolutionary Sisters: Casting

-With this series Yoon Joo-sang is celebrating his 50th year of debut.
+With this series, Yoon Joo-sang is celebrating his 50th year of debut.

 Filming

 Stills from filming of Go Won-hee as the youngest sister were released in February 2021.
 On March 6, 2021, the production crew releasing pictures of cast from filming location commented, "In fact, the actors of the 'Revolutionary Sisters' are always caring for and caring for each other, making their filming more enjoyable and joyful than ever before."
-On April 13 filming was temporarily stopped due to self-quarantine of cast member who came into close contact with a confirmed COVID-19 case.
+On April 13 filming was temporarily stopped due to self-quarantine of a cast member who came into close contact with a confirmed COVID-19 case.
 The subsequent airing of two episodes on April 17 and 18 were also postponed for April 24 and 25.
 The filming of the series ended in late August 2021.